thealien/node-api-pdf/README.md

   Versions:

     This is Node.js version.
 By default it is "current".
 Also can be "latest", strict version like "7.10.0" or major version like "7" (it means latest 7.x).
-And of course you can list versions with space like "current 4 latest
+And of course you can list versions with space like "current 4 latest"

   Options: